-Registration materials (referenced in D.2.c.1) for programs can be obtained from the ACVIM website and must be submitted for review at least ninety (90) days prior to the scheduled start of any resident.
+Registration materials (referenced in D.2.c.1) to have programs approved can be obtained from the ACVIM website and must be submitted for review at least ninety (90) days prior to the scheduled start of any resident.
 The RTC will respond within forty five (45) days of receipt of the registration materials.
+Programs may submit materials for approval at any time.